samlip-blip/samlip-blip.github.io/about/index.md

 title: About
 ---

-Welcome to my Data Science site.
+Welcome to my Data Science and Physics site where I publish my work on various projects.

-The site is currently under construction, but expect the list of projects grows over time.
+The site is currently under construction, but expect the list of projects to grow over time.

 ![](../images/email.JPG)